Kequc/sans-null/README.md

 ## Usage

-Import the `sansNull` function from the library and use it to remove `null` values from your data structures.
+Import `sansNull` from the library and use it to remove `null` values from your data structures.

 ```typescript
 import { sansNull } from 'sans-null';